 Once you enter these details, you’ll be asked to follow the simple self-registration process to set up your online account.

 If you can’t find or don’t remember your TAC client number, please call us on 1300 654 329 and we can help you between 8.30am and 5.30pm Monday to Friday.

 Can I still use myTAC if I have forgotten my claim number?

 If you have forgotten your claim number please call us on 1300 654 329 and we will help you.

 myTAC is only available to clients who are over the age of 16 with an accepted eligibleTAC claim. myTAC has been developed for TAC clients only, this means in most cases your authorised representative or family member will not be able to use myTAC on your behalf.
 If you are unsure if your claim is eligible to use myTAC, or have questions about who can use it on your behalf.
 Please contact us on 1300 654329

 Can existing clients register for myTAC?

 Yes. myTAC is available for existing TAC clients.
 If you have a valid claim* and a claim number you can register for myTAC now.
-If you’re having problems, please call us on 1300 654 329 or speak with your Support Coordinator.
+If you’re having problems, please call us on 1300 654 329.

-Is the app designed for Vision Impaired users?
+Is the app designed for Vision Impaired clients?

 Managing multiple claims